This page contains additional photos of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

 (2.)
 1969 shot of two GIs on R&R walking with their escorts down the side street from the Sea Dragon Club toward Wu-Chou's Massage Parlor located in the tall building in the background.
 The sign shown on the left side of Wu-Chou's building reads "International Art Gallery" (see next photos).
 The Sea Dragon's parking lot and club were located off to the lower left corner of the photo.

 (1.)
-1971 shot of the opposite side of Chungshan N. Road approaching the Linkou Bus Stop just ahead on the left.
-Shown across the street are Wu-Chou's Massage Parlor's blue vertical sign (partially visible above the red/white bus) and a gas station (sign partially visible on far right).
-Two gas pumps are visible just to the right of the orange/white bus.
+1971 shot of the opposite side of Chungshan North Road approaching the Linkou Bus Stop just ahead on the left.
+Shown across the street are Wu-Chou's Massage Parlor's ((photos above) blue vertical sign (partially visible above the red/white bus) and a Gas Station (sign partially visible on far right).
+Two gas pumps are visible just to the right of the orange/white bus (see Sea Dragon card's map above right for the location of the Gas Station and Wu-Chou's).

 (2.)
-Circa 1965 shot of the Oasis Hotel located diagonally across Chungshan N. Road from Wu-Chou's.
-The hotel had a popular Italian restaurant, a rarity in Taipei, on the lobby level in 1970/71.
-Ho-Jo's noodle stand and 50-Cent Club & Restaurant were located behind the hotel, accessed via the street visible on the hotel's right.
+Circa 1965 shot of the Oasis Hotel located on Chungshan North Road, diagonally across the street from Wu-Chou's.
+The Oasis Hotel had a popular Italian restaurant (in 1970/71), a rarity in Taipei, located on its lobby level.

 (1.)
 Looking down Fu-Shun ("Sheng") Street in 1970 is the "Queen's Club" (blue sign-left foreground)...a popular Dawg Flight haunt located on the block behind the San Francisco Club.
-On the right are the Arcade Bar (1968 Cards on Right), located across from the Queen's Club, the Hawaii Bar, and the five-story Universal Grand Hotel (tall brown sign-right background).
-The Hoover Theater Restaurants' vertical red sign is visible in the right background.
+On the right across the street from the Queen's Club are the Overseas Bar (at pedestrian-oblong neon sign frame visible), Arcade Bar (adjacent to Overseas Bar-oblong neon sign frame visible) (1968 Arcade Bar cards on right-click to enlarge), the Hawaii Bar, and the five-story Universal Grand Hotel (tall brown sign-right background).
+The Hoover Theater Restaurants' vertical red sign is visible down the street in the distance on the right.
+(Fu-Shun Street's location is shown on the Sea Dragon card's map-above right.)

 NOTE: Fu-Shun Street "Then and Now" photos (Click Here for Website).
 1970 and 2010 photos of Fu-Shun Street with the same view and location as in photo (1.) on the far left.

 (2.)
 The glitz of Fu-Shun Street at night in 1970 (same view as previous photo).
 On the left is the Queen's Club behind the blue van.
-On the right are the Arcade Bar, Hawaii Bar (round sign), and Universal Grand Hotel next door (tall sign).
+On the right are the Overseas Bar (no lights-possibly closed), Arcade Bar (adjacent to Overseas Bar-oblong neon sign visible), Hawaii Bar (round sign), and Universal Grand Hotel next door at the tall sign (hotel bill on right).
 The large Hoover Theater Restaurant was located at the last neon sign in the right background.

 (3.)
 1971/72 shot of Fu-Shun Street and the "Country Club", formerly the "Queen's Club" as shown in the previous two 1970 photos.
 Its name changed in 1971.
-The "Arcade Bar" sign is partially visible in the upper right corner.
+The Overseas Bar oblong neon sign frame is partially visible in the upper right corner.
 Shot was taken from the alley (off to right at red gate) that led to Wu-Chow's and the Sea Dragon Club.

 (4.-above and Photo on Left) 1972 shots (cropped enlargement on left) of Fu-Shun Street with Chungshan N. Road in the foreground.
-Shown are the "Country Club" (left-blue bldg), Miami Bar (right-yellow sign), and Universal Hotel (white vertical sign).
+Shown are the "Country Club" (left-blue bldg), Overseas Bar and Arcade Bar (right side of street-both oblong neon sign frames are visible), and the Universal Hotel (white vertical sign).

-Wu-Chou's Massage Parlor and Sea Dragon Club were down the alley to the right of the blue taxi.
+The Sea Dragon Club was down the lane to the right of the blue taxi.
+Wu Chou's was just off to the right of the photo at 6 Chungshan N. Rd.
 The small white sign (above truck) reads: "Wu-Chou's Massage and Steam Bath" (see photos above) with the arrow pointing to the right.

-NOTE: The Hoover Theater Restaurant's red vertical sign is visible in the right background in the enlarged shot on the left.
-It was located at 21-23 Fu-Shun St. in a large multistory building, and had live televised performances on Taiwan TV that included Taiwan movie stars, singers, dancers, and acrobats.
+NOTE: The Hoover Theater Restaurant's red vertical sign is visible down the street in the distance on the right in the enlarged shot on the left.
+It was located at 21-23 Fu-Shun St. in a large multistory building.
+Live televised performances were broadcast from there on Taiwan TV, which included Taiwan movie stars, singers, dancers, and acrobats.
 Floor shows in 1967 were at: 8:00, 10:00, and 11:30 pm. (source: "Guide to Taipei", 1967 edit.)

 1971 cocktail glasses from the Top Hat Club and Black Cat Club (see photos above)

-2.)
-Another 1971/72 shot of several clubs on "Sugar Daddy Row" shown in the previous photo.
+(2.)
+Additional 1971/72 shot of several clubs on "Sugar Daddy Row", which are shown in the previous photo.
 From the left are the Bunny Club, Mayflower Club, and Lido Club.
 The Paris Club and Mme Butterfly Club are off to the left of the photo.
-The Black Cat Club (see glasses photo below) is off to the right of the photo.
+The Black Cat Club (glass photo below) is off to the right of the photo.

 1970/71 drink prices in Taipei clubs and bars: